 Disappointed, my manuscript went onto a shelf in my closet.
 Dejected but not beaten, I continued to write fiction, though nothing I wrote got anywhere near the state for human consumption that I had reached with The Contenders.

 I’d like to say I grabbed the bull by the horns and decided to publish my manuscript when I saw that self-publishing was becoming more popular.
-But no. Even after self-publishing three non-fiction books–my No B.S. prelaw guides–I still did not get it through my thick skull that I should self-publish my fiction.
+But no. Even after self-publishing three prelaw books–the No B.S.
+Guides–I still did not get it through my skull that I should self-publish my fiction.

 It is only because of the insistence of my husband that The Contenders is finally going to see the light of day.
 Marcus encouraged me at the end of last year to take the manuscript back out.
 He reminded me that it was a great story.
 That everyone who read it loved the main character.
 That it was worth publishing myself.